RoEduNet: 1990

 Universitatea Politehnica of Bucharest and Technische Universitat Darmstadt started a project whose aim was to develop an experimental e-mail system, and to develop a communications infrastructure connected to the international data network.
 The German partner donated the equipment and in October 1990 the e-mail system became operational, and the international connectivity was actually a dialup connection.

 1991-1992

 A new project was developed in collaboration with Deutsches Forschungsnetz.
 Its purpose was to install a communications server in Bucharest, connected to the German Scientific Network WIN using x25.
-At the end of 1992, a dedicated x25 line was operational between Bucharest and Germany, and also other Romanian Universities was using the system for e-mail messages.
+At the end of 1992, a dedicated x25 line was operational between Bucharest and Germany, and other Romanian universities were also using the system for e-mail messages.

 1993

-Universitatea Politehnica implements its first LAN in November, and it was connected to EuropaNet through a 9.6 kbit/s dedicated line, whose other end was in Düsseldorf - Germany.
+Universitatea Politehnica implemented its first LAN in November, and it was connected to EuropaNet through a 9.6 kbit/s dedicated line, whose other end was in Düsseldorf.